castral02/frag_af/variation_3/README.md

 # Variation 3: XGBoost Trained Model
-Using the knowledge on Variation 2, we decided to create a trained model.
+Using the knowledge from Variation 2, we decided to create a trained model.
 Variation 2 was adequate in determining what is **not** a DNF, but struggled to correctly predict the correct DNFs.
 To increase precision, we developed a *XGBoost Trained Model.* XGBoost, Extreme Gradient Boosting, is a gradient boosted decision tree which is best used for regression, classification, and ranking problems (2).
 In our case, we aim to classify and rank the different fragments into **high, medium, and low** priority fragments.

 Before training the model, we had to clean our data (1).
-Our data is based off the Cell Systems Methods paper on Protein Tiling-- *Peptide-tiling screens of cancer drivers reveal oncogenic protein domains and associated peptide inhibitors* (3).
-However, due to the way we tiled the fragments and categorize them, many DNFs from the original data are small interacting areas within the fragment, making classifcation more difficult due to the low signal-to-noise ratio
+Our data is based on the Cell Systems Methods paper on Protein Tiling-- *Peptide-tiling screens of cancer drivers reveal oncogenic protein domains and associated peptide inhibitors* (3).
+However, due to the way we tiled and categorized the fragments, many DNFs from the original data are small interacting areas within the fragment, making classification more difficult due to the low signal-to-noise ratio

 Classification of fragment is based on the percentage of similar amino acids to the original DNF fragment: